 Shell: Plastic, Legs: Walnut

 Form is delivered assembled.
 The plastic type is Polypropylene (PP).
-Seat Height: 38 cm
+Armchair armrest height: 65,8 cm

 Clean with damp cloth.